redroostertech/NDAvatar.iOS/README.md

 [![Swift Version](https://img.shields.io/badge/Language-Swift%202.2,%202.3,%203,%204%20&%204.2-orange.svg)](https://developer.apple.com/swift)

 Preview the great functionality of the NDAvatar framework with this example app.
 NDAvatar is a Swift framework for displaying profile pictures or user initials in a consistent and easy way.
-Note that this app utilizes the NDAvatar framework which is not included in this project directly, but rather is pulled in as a Swift Package.
+This app utilizes the NDAvatar framework as a Swift Package pulled directly from its repository.
 The NDAvatar framework is also open source and available under the MIT License

 #### Build Status